osrs-gear-discord/gear-discord/from-discord-to-update/clues/mimic.md

-Setup 1
+## Setup 1
-Regular kills
-Arceuus - Fire/Cosmic/Blood
+Arceuus - Fire / Cosmic / Blood
 https://i.imgur.com/Y2ee05E.png
 Advice/Info
 With gear like this, it doesn't really matter what you do.
 Claw twice, then switch to mage gear for the most DPS.
 You can use a Dragon dagger for your special attack weapon if you lack Dragon claws.
 Alternatively, just Scything it is fine as well.